Reeseville Ridge Nursery

 Leucothoe recurva E. USA Mountain Leucothoe

 Pretty bell shaped white flowers in spring and fire red fall color leaves in the fall.
 Small tan capsules at the end of the twigs in the winter.
 Moist to dry acidic soils in partial shade.
-Zone 5 6” 4.00 June
+Zone 5 6” 4.00 Ready in June

 Lindera benzoin E US Spicebush